Watch us on YOUTUBE

 Watching our children become independent is at once a joy and a loss – but in the realm of careers, it means opportunity.

 If you are at one of these touch points, you may want to explore if this is the right time for you to return to work.
-Consider taking our Career Readiness Assessment or watching our first Office Hours video in which Kelley offers advice on how to dip your toe in the water of careers.
-(Both are available on this website).
+Consider taking our Career Readiness Assessment or watching our Office Hours videos in which Kelley offers advice on how to dip your toe in the water of careers.

 At the very least, start asking other women to share their return-to-work stories, and read others’ online.
 Although (and I know this personally), you may feel alone in the journey through changing motherhood, the fact is, we ALL go through it – and we can learn a lot from each other*. (*see my last blogpost)